noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.13.28.

-A figure showing the density of the six most frequently sighted whales and dolphins in Southern California from 2004 - 2013.
+A figure showing the density of the six most frequently seen  whales and dolphins in Southern California from 2004 - 2013.

 Trend in density from 2004–2013, based on sightings from [CalCOFI](https://calcofi.org/) cruises, for the six most frequently sighted species of cetaceans off southern California.
 Blue and humpback whales, short-beaked common dolphins, and Dall’s porpoises appear to be stable.
 Fin whale sightings have decreased while Pacific white-sided dolphin sightings have increased.
 Figure: Campbell et al. 2015